nhsconnect/digital-referrals/pages/deploy/go_live.md

 For enquiries relating to this process please contact the Interoperability Management Team by email at [interop.mgmt@nhs.net](mailto:interop.mgmt@nhs.net)

-Once the live service API endpoints are issued a go-live process can be planned between the supplier and end-user organisation, without further requirement for approval from NHS Digital.
+_**Note:** Once the live service API endpoints are issued the go-live process can be managed between the supplier and end-user organisation, without further requirement for approval from NHS Digital._

 ### Support during Go-live
 During the process of going live you can contact [interop.mgmt@nhs.net](mailto:interop.mgmt@nhs.net) for support relating to the issue of live credentials and endpoint setup.